Stop the expansion of coal exports from B.C.'s ports

 Like B.C., many states and provinces in North America have banned coal-burning power plants and there are signs other parts of the world will eventually follow suit.
 In July 2013, the World Bank announced it would stop financing the construction of coal-fired power plants in developing countries due to global warming impacts.
 Coal companies are desperate to get their product to Asian markets before it’s too late and they are in a rush to develop port facilities on the West Coast.

-Both Oregon and Washington states have so far fended off coal port proposals based largely on public concerns about health risks; the noise and traffic congestion caused by additional train traffic; and global warming.
-But Port Metro Vancouver has been able to quietly expand its capacity to ship the U.S.’ unwanted coal because it already had coal export facilities and because Canada’s environmental laws and avenues for public participation in port development decisions are far weaker than in the U.S.
+Three proposals for new coal ports in Oregon and Washington states are pending, but face stiff public opposition and long, rigorous environmental assessment processes.
+In contrast, Port Metro Vancouver has been able to quietly expand its capacity to ship the U.S.’ unwanted coal because it already had coal export facilities and because Canada’s environmental laws and avenues for public participation in port development decisions are far weaker than in the U.S.

 What can I do to help stop coal port expansions?